Personal profile

 Overview

-I work on the Knowledge for Development (K4D) programme, which provides policy-relevant research on humanitarianism and development issues to the Department for International Development (DFID).
+My research focuses on the modern history of humanitarian aid.
+While at HCRI, I have worked on the Knowledge for Development and Diplomacy (K4DD) programme, which provides policy-relevant research on humanitarianism and development issues to the UK government.

 Before then, I researched a variety of historical humanitarian work from famine relief to political advocacy in the nineteenth and twentieth centuries.
 After BA in politics and modern history (2008) and an MA in cultural history (2009), I completed a PhD at Manchester in 2013 entitled 'British humanitarians and Russia, 1890-1923'.
 I have also worked as a research assistant on several history projects in universities and the charity sector.